 The new base will provide offices, warehousing and vessel berthing facilities, as well as an operations control centre.
 This will enable the safe operation and maintenance of Codling Wind Park over its expected 30-year operational lifetime.

 The location of these facilities in Wicklow Town represents a major economic boost for the area, with significant investment to be made in the development of the port facilities.

 - Codling Wind Park represents one of the largest energy infrastructure investments in Ireland this decade, delivering substantial benefits for the regional and national economy

 - A total of 115 jobs are anticipated during the construction and operational phases of the new base combined, broken down as follows:

 - 75 new, long-term, local jobs will be created in a variety of maintenance, technician, engineering, administration, and other roles.

-- Construction of the new base, which could get underway in early 2025, will see the creation of an additional 40 temporary jobs.
+- Construction of the new base, will see the creation of an additional 40 temporary jobs.

 - Additional potential benefits include training, retraining and apprenticeship opportunities in the local area.

 - There will also be opportunities for local businesses to support the planning, design, construction, and ongoing operation of the new base.